philc/book-notes/business/paul graham essays.md

 * "Due to a series of historical accidents the teaching of writing has gotten mixed together with the study of literature."
   * As so kids practice writing by analyzing symbolism in Literature.
-* (Interesting argument / history about howe we came upon the habit of analyzing modern literature and how it got bundled with writing instruction)
+* (Interesting argument / history about how we came upon the habit of analyzing modern literature and how it got bundled with writing instruction)
 * Late 1800s: professors were expected to do research, not just teach.
   * "Colleges had long taught English composition.
 But how do you do research on composition?
 The